Newcastle Pub Crawls 3 & 4

 From here as you come out, head straight down and cross over the road by the Guildhall continuing till you are right by the River Tyne.
 Turn right and walk along by the river passing the Riverside nightclub on your way, until you come to the

 Quayside Bar on your right.
-This Wetherspoons Lloyd's No 1 bar has the cheapest prices in this area and an outside seating area that is always busy when the weather is fine.
+This Wetherspoons bar has the cheapest prices in this area and an outside seating area that is always busy when the weather is fine.

-Brewdog where you will finish the crawl. you can sample some excellent Scottish craft ales here to recharge you after the exertions of the climb up the bank.
+BrewDog where you will finish the crawl. you can sample some excellent Scottish craft beers and ales here to recharge you before the exertions of the climb up the bank.

 To find out more beforehand about any of the the pubs mentioned in the crawls you should refer to the individual reviews listed in the website.

-Click Here for Pub Crawls 1 and 2
+Click Here for Newcastle Pub Crawls 1 and 2